-Advisory: IntrDgn102, or 106, or 108A, or 108B Lecture 2 hours, lab 3 hours Comparable to Fam&CS 133 (Credit for one course only)
+Advisory: IntrDgn102, or 106, or 108A, or 108B Lecture 2 hours, lab 3 hours

 This course presents the professional tools needed to develop a professional portfolio of your interior design work as it progresses.
 Projects will be created and fine-tuned to include in a portfolio to secure a job in the profession.